apache/fury-site/blog/2026-08-11-fory-json/index.md

 The String and UTF-8 groups are deliberately separate.
 The String group excludes UTF-8 conversion.
 The byte group uses direct byte-array APIs where a library provides them; Gson includes its required String-to-byte and byte-to-String conversion.

-No benchmark can promise the same multiplier for every domain model, JDK, machine, or configuration.
-These results support a narrower and still notable conclusion: in both published configurations reported here, Fory JSON is the fastest Java JSON serialization framework.
+Results vary by workload, but Fory JSON is the fastest framework in both benchmark configurations shown here.

 ## A fast path that still understands Java